 In conclusion, the proposal is for a substantial development, consisting of the erection of an extra care facility for over 55's and a sports pitch, as well as ancillary works.
 The development is considered to meet the needs and demand for over 55 housing provision and would assist in providing a good housing mix for the area.
 The overall layout and location of the proposed development, demonstrates a good and sustainable design.
 The proposed development would potentially increase noise in the area as a result of traffic and use of the sports pitch.
-However, I do not consider that this would be to an unacceptable level and the use of the sports pitch would be restricted by condition.
-It is not considered that the development would generate significant amounts of traffic and would not have an adverse impact on the connecting highway infrastructure.
+However, I do not consider that this would be to an unacceptable level and the use of the sports pitch would generate significant amounts of traffic and would not have an adverse impact on the connecting highway infrastructure.
 I do not consider that the development would generate any significant environmental or amenity impacts which cannot be controlled and/or mitigated by way of condition.